navneettomar11/technical-guides/security/web-application-security.md

 - **How to prevent?**
     * Reauthenticate for all critical actions (e.g. transfer money)
     * Include hidden token in request.
-    * Most web frameworkds have built-in CSRF protecting, but isn't enabled by default!
+    * Most web frameworks have built-in CSRF protecting, but isn't enabled by default!

 # Using Components with known Vulnerabilities
 - **What is it?** Third-party components that the focal system use (e.g. authentication frameworks)
-- **What is the impact?** Dependening on the vulnerability it could range from subtle to seriously bad.
+- **What is the impact?** Depending on the vulnerability it could range from subtle to seriously bad.
 - **How to prevent?**
     * Always stay current with third-party components
-    * If possible, follow best pratice of virtual patching.
+    * If possible, follow best practice of virtual patching.

-# Underprotected APIs
+# Under protected APIs
 - **What is it?** Applications expose rich connectivity options through APIs, in the browser to a user.
-These APIs are often unprotected and contain numberous vulnerabilities
+These APIs are often unprotected and contain numerous vulnerabilities
-- **What is the impact?** Data theft, corruption, unathourized access, etc.
+- **What is the impact?** Data theft, corruption, unauthorized access, etc.
 - **How to prevent?**
     * Ensure secure communication between client browser and server API.
     * Rejected untrusted/invalid input data.
     * Use latest framework